AxonFramework/extension-jobrunrpro/README.md

 The main focus can thus become your business functionality.

 This repository provides an extension to the Axon Framework: JobRunr Pro.
 It provides functionality to leverage JobRunr to store and execute jobs.
-In particular and implementation for both an event scheduler and a deadline manager, that allows deleting jobs by their label.
+In particular and implementation for a deadline manager, that allows deleting jobs by their label.

 For more information on anything Axon, please visit our website, [http://axoniq.io](http://axoniq.io).